cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 ***To Login:***

-- Open the Cypress App -- just double click the app from your OS application's folder.
+- Open the Cypress App -- just double click the app from your OS application's folder or use the {% url "`cypress open`" command-line#cypress-open %} command.
 - Click **Log In with GitHub**.
 - Authorize GitHub access to your account.